Types of Ceramic Treatment

 - Advantages:

-- Less expensive compared to ceramic
+- Less expensive than ceramic

 - No risk of metal allergies